fnagel/t3extblog/Documentation/Configuration/Index.rst

 `T3Extblog: additional RealUrl config (t3extblog)` (:code:`/Configuration/TypoScript/RealUrl/setup.txt`).

 .. important::
-	Add this static TS to the Blogsystem plugin page only to preserve cache!
+	Add this static TS to the blogsystem plugin page only to preserve cache!

 .. important::
-	When not using the realurl-autoconfig-feature, you need to add the configuration by yourself!
+	When not using the realurl autoconfig feature, you need to add the configuration by yourself!

 Responsive image rendering